lukasz-glen/hashless-tokens/README.md

 See EIP-7667.

 Whenever you use `mapping` type in a solidity smartcontract, there are `keccak256` executions under the hood.
+The same for `string`, `bytes` and array types when persisted in storage.

-Here are solidity smartcontracts implementing the standards that are not using `mapping` types and `KECCAK256` explicitly.
+In this repo there are solidity smartcontracts implementing the standards that are not using `mapping` types and `KECCAK256` explicitly.

 Note that EVM address is a result of hashing itself,